weclapp/sdk/README.md

 ### Production

-To generate a production-ready SDK, simply run `npm run build`.
-This will generate the SDK and bundle it into the [SDK](sdk) folder.
+To generate a production-ready CLI, simply run `npm run cli:build`.
+This will generate the CLI and bundle it into the [lib](lib) folder.
 The process should finish without errors.

 The [Dockerfile](Dockerfile) will install all dependencies for this project.
 After building it, it can be used to generate the sdk and test it.